 The 2DV4 is a relatively common Nuvistor part number, similar to the even more common 6DV4 medium-mu triode, but equipped with a 2V heater filament.
 This example is rather unusual however, in that the manufacturer, General Motors, has chosen to apply a gold plating to the entire outside surface of its case, affording it a thin meniscus of protection from the harsh, McDonald's burger wrapper-laden environment of an average US motor vehicle.

 The Nuvistor was developed by RCA as a response to what would ultimately be an overwhelming invasion of solid state electronics.
-They have a miniature metal envelope, and are comparable in size to early small signal transistors.
+They are packaged in a miniature metal envelope, and are comparable in size to early small signal transistors.
 Most Nuvistors were high performance triodes, though there are a few tetrode types.

 Return to Diodes, Triodes, Tetrodes & Pentodes